davidar/peruse/test/nature.md

+---
-# Time to talk about why so many postgrads have poor mental health
+title: Time to talk about why so many postgrads have poor mental health
+lang: en
+---

 An outpouring on Twitter highlights the acute pressures on young scientists.